geordidearns/smhi-graphql-api/README.md

 ## 🙌 Motivation

-This GraphQL API documents the Swedish Meteorological and Hydrological Institutes sea observations from multiple buoys surrounding the _Baltic Sea_, _Kattegat Strait_ and _Skagerrak strait_.
+This GraphQL API documents the Swedish Meteorological and Hydrological Institute ocean observations from multiple buoys surrounding the _Baltic Sea_, _Kattegat Strait_ and _Skagerrak strait_.

-At the time of publishing, an Open Graphql API for the data provided by SMHI wasn't publicly available.
-Forecasting is currently unavailable as it is a paid feature of SMHI.
+At the time of publishing, an Open GraphQL API for the data provided by SMHI isn't publicly available.

 #### 🚧 Roadmap